JonahKunzler/startup/README.md

 What I learned from the DB Simon Project:
 Remember to have a database.js where you can add scores, get high scores, and use your mongoGB information and link to the account

+What I learned from the DB Login:
+Authorization services often use standard protocols for authenticating and authorizing.
+Authorization Cookie is what will make it more efficient Make sure DB is running well prior to working on Login